 All students are expected to turn up to their Correction without being reminded.
 We expect that ALL our students take responsibility for their actions.
 It is the student’s responsibility to ensure they turn up to their Correction on time the following day.
 A list is published each day for students to check.
-This will also state the time the student is required to stay for.
-This will either be 15 mins, 30mins, 45mins or 60mins.
-Once students have completed their Correction time they will be allowed to leave.
 If students are unsure, they have until the end of lunch time on the day of their Correction to speak to a member of staff who will be happy to help them.

 A Correction will not be changed or moved unless exceptional circumstances arise.

 An after-school sporting fixture, an enrichment event, a GP doctor’s appointment or picking up siblings from a local primary school are not exceptional circumstances and students will be expected to complete their Correction.
 If students want to attend their sporting fixtures, enrichment activities and help out their families they must make the right choices when they are learning.
 Before a Correction is issued (unless it is intentionally unsafe behaviour) there will always be a chance and a choice to change their behaviour.
 If parents feel there are exceptional circumstances they can contact the school on the number provided on the text message and we will be happy to discuss this.